 The participation of any laboratory in this comparison is free of charge.
-Of course each laboratory is responsible for the delivery of the meter to the next laboratory.
-It means the expense of the delivery of the meter to next laboratory will be paid by the previous participating laboratory.
-The first non-EU laboratory (Turkey) will be also responsible for delivery of the meter from the pilot laboratory to the first non-EU laboratory (Turkey).
+Of course, each laboratory is responsible for the delivery of the meter to the next laboratory.
+It means the expense of the delivery of the meter to the next laboratory will be paid by the previous participating laboratory.

-The cost of ATA CARNET will be paid by the pilot laboratory.
 The meter is the property of the pilot laboratory.